-Holy Trinity, Churchville claims a long, proud and well-documented history.
-We are proud of our church, both the small Gothic Revival building, and the community who have built, loved and shared that building during 150 years of serving Our Lord.
+Holy Trinity, Churchville is privileged with a long, proud and well-documented history.
+We are proud of our church, both the small Gothic Revival building, and the community who have built, loved and shared that building for over 150 years of serving Our Lord.

-Dr. Harlan donated the funds anonymously: to begin with Holy Trinity was known as a mission church of Deer Creek Church.
+In the beginning Holy Trinity was known as a mission church of Deer Creek Church.
 Monies were placed in the hands of the Rector of Deer Creek, the Reverend Edward A. Colburn.
 In 1867 Colburn became the full-time Rector of Holy Trinity, leading the church for 34 years.
-The first service was held in 1867.
+The first service was held on July 7, 1867.

 A new stone church was completed within a year.
 The stone used is still quarried in Churchville on Calvary Road.
 The building is trimmed with Port Deposit granite and roofed with slate from Cardiff, Harford County.
 The 13th Century English Gothic style structure is largely unchanged since 1877.